Just Chillin': Chart performance

 In the United States, Just Chillin' reached peak positions of number 198 on the Billboard 200, number two on Billboard's Top Contemporary Jazz Albums chart, number six on the Top Heatseekers chart, number three on the Top Jazz Albums chart and number 50 on the Top R&B Albums chart.
 The album remained on the Billboard 200 for one week, the Top Jazz Albums chart for fifty weeks and the Top R&B Albums chart for eight weeks.
 In 2003, Just Chillin' re-entered the Top Contemporary Jazz Albums chart at number 22.
-The May 31, 2003 issue of Billboard, which featured the annual "Jazz Spotlight" and covered jazz music between the December 7, 2002 and May 3, 2003 issues of the magazine, included the album at number eight on its list of the "Top Contemporary Jazz Albums".
+The 31 May 2003 issue of Billboard, which featured the annual "Jazz Spotlight" and covered jazz music between the 7 December 2002 and 3 May 2003 issues of the magazine, included the album at number eight on its list of the "Top Contemporary Jazz Albums".